 Procedurally, when the College receives a report of sexual misconduct, gender-based violence, or other sex or gender discrimination, the campus Title IX Coordinator is notified.
 If the victim wishes to access local community agencies and/or law enforcement for support, the College will assist the victim in making these contacts.
 The Title IX Coordinator will offer assistance to victims in the form of interim or long-term measures such as opportunities for academic accommodations; changes in housing for the victim or the responding student; visa and immigration assistance; changes in working situations; and other assistance as may be appropriate and available on campus or in the community (such as no contact orders, campus escorts, transportation assistance, targeted interventions, etc.).
 If the victim so desires, that individual will be connected with a counselor on- or off-campus, as well as an on-or off-campus victim's advocate.
 No victim is required to take advantage of these services and resources, but the College provides them in the hopes of offering help and support without condition or qualification.
-A summary of rights, options, supports, and procedures, in the form of this document, is provided to all victims, whether they are students, employees, guests, or visitors.
+A summary of rights, options, supports, and procedures, in the form of Central Community College's Civil Rights Policies and Procedures, is provided to all students and employees annually.

-When appropriate, upon receipt of notice, the Title IX Coordinator will initiate a prompt, fair, and impartial process, commencing with an investigation, which may lead to the imposition of sanctions based upon a preponderance of evidence (what is more likely than not), upon a responding student or other accused individual.
-Procedures detailing the investigation and resolution processes of the College can be found online here: http://www.cccneb.edu/What-is-Title-IX/
+When appropriate, upon receipt of notice, the Title IX Coordinator will initiate a prompt, fair, and impartial process, commencing with an investigation, which may lead to the imposition of sanctions based upon a preponderance of evidence (what is more likely than not), upon a responding student or other accused individual to the final result.
+Procedures detailing the investigation and resolution processes of the College are outlined below.
+The College utilizes the same disciplinary proceedings and investigation procedures for both student and employee matters.